GNU Assembler

 The GNU Assembler, commonly known as gas or as, is the assembler developed by the GNU Project.
-It is the default back-end of GCC.
-It is used to assemble the GNU operating system and the Linux kernel, and various other software.
+It is the default final pass of GCC, generating machine code from the assembly-language output of the code generator.
+It is used to assemble the assembly-language portions of the GNU operating system and the Linux kernel, and various other software.
 It is a part of the GNU Binutils package.

 The GAS executable is named as, the standard name for a Unix assembler.
 GAS is cross-platform, and both runs on and assembles for a number of different computer architectures.
 GAS is free software released under the GNU General Public License v3.

 History

 The first version of GAS was released in 1986–1987.
 It was written by Dean Elsner and supported the VAX architecture.

 General syntax

 GAS supports a general syntax that works for all of the supported architectures.
 The general syntax includes assembler directives and a method for commenting.
 The default syntax is AT&T syntax.

 Directives

 GAS uses assembler directives (also known as pseudo ops), which are keywords beginning with a period that behave similarly to preprocessor directives in the C programming language.
 While most of the available assembler directives are valid regardless of the target architecture, some directives are machine dependent.

 Since version 2.10, Intel syntax can be used through use of the .intel_syntax directive.